Audio updated on April 1, 2026, for Apple device compatibility.

 Foods for Liver Love

-• Beetroots & Leafy Greens: These support overall liver function and bile production.
-Beets contain betalains, antioxidants that may help reduce inflammation.
+- Beetroots & Leafy Greens: Support overall liver function and bile production.

 A Special Note for Gilbert’s Syndrome

-If you have this common, benign condition, the goal isn’t to “lower” your bilirubin to “normal” levels—your “normal” is simply genetically set a bit higher.
-The focus shifts to managing triggers that can cause spikes and symptoms:
+If you have this benign condition, your “normal” is genetically set a bit higher.
+Focus on managing triggers:

 VI.
 When to See a Doctor: Red Flags and Medical Guidance